13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Explore Kos Town and Kos port by bike

-13. Windsurfing in Kos or learn to kitesurf
+14. Windsurfing in Kos or learn to kitesurf

 Due to the winds in the summer months, Kos is a windsurfer’s paradise and a popular sport on several beaches of this beautiful Greek Island of the Dodecanese.
 The most popular spots for windsurfers in Kos are Lambi, Psalidi, Mastihari, Kefalos, and Agios Stefanos.
-In these places, you can also find windsurfing centers where you can hire equipment.
+In these places, you can find windsurfing centers where you can hire equipment.
 Kitesurfing is another popular activity in Kos; there are a few spots where you can learn how to kitesurf; one of the best things to do if you like a bit of (water) adventure.

 Explore the small churches on Kos Island

-Where to stay in Kos
+Best places to stay in Kos

 Kos Harbor located in the centre of Kos Town